Jeremiah 33.14-16, 1 Thessalonians 3.9-13, Luke 21.25-36

 There is something about human beings that we see most especially reflected in the young – although I think that is because they are less accomplished than us at hiding it.
 I am referring of course to our impatience.
 None of us like waiting, for anything.
 We want what we want, now!

 I am as guilty as anyone.
 My family tell me that I am the hardest person to buy presents for, because I have a tendency to just go and get what I want, as soon as I want it!
-Last year I complained, in a sermon to St Mark’s, that this results in my only being given socks for Christmas…and half the congregation went out and bought me socks!
-I had about 30 pairs of socks to open last year.
-So this year, I’m going to complain that all anyone ever does is buy me bottles of wine!
+Two years ago I complained, in a sermon to my former parish, that this results in my only being given socks for Christmas.
+What happened?
+Half of the very cheeky congregation went out and bought me socks!
+I had about 30 pairs of socks to open that year.
+So this year, I’m going to complain that all anyone ever does is buy me bottles of beer and bars of chocolate!